Preschool to Grade 2

 Portrays the beliefs and courage of Bayard Rustin (1912-1987), a nonviolent activist in the civil rights movement.
 Discusses his Quaker upbringing, education, political involvement, and work with other African American leaders including Martin Luther King Jr. 2007.

-Senior High and Adult
+Junior and Senior High

-A Call to Conscience: The Landmark Speeches of Dr. Martin Luther King, Jr.
+A Call to Conscience: The Landmark Speeches of Dr. Martin Luther King, Jr. by Martin Luther King Jr., Clayborne Carson, and Kris Shepard

 Collection of eleven speeches made by King.
 Includes "The Birth of a New Nation," which helped galvanize the civil rights movement, the famous "I Have a Dream," and his final oration, "I've Been to the Mountaintop."
 Each speech is introduced by a well-known leader, activist, or theologian.
 Commercial audiobook.
 2001.